dfranx/PluginShadertoy/README.md

 ## How to use
 This plugin requires at least SHADERed v1.3.5.

-Copy the .dll/.so file to `plugins/Shadertoy` folder in your SHADERed's installation directory
+Copy the .dll/.so file to `plugins/ShadertoyImport` folder in your SHADERed's installation directory

+After you start SHADERed, click on `File -> Import Shadertoy project`.
+Enter Shadertoy URL that contains the ID & choose a path where you want to save SHADERed project.
+Press `Save`.

 ## TODO
 - cubemaps